Read all about the best things to do and see in Siquijor Island including witch doctors, marine sanctuaries, tropical beaches, and much more!

 However, one thing is certain: Filipinos have really mastered the art of fast food and Jollibee, their national answer to KFC, is actually quite addictive with their spicy fried chicken.

 There is only one Jollibee in all of Siquijor Island and the lines are endless so yes, trust me when I say the wait is gonna be worth it.
+Eating Jollibee was one of my favorite things to do and see in Siquijor Island for sure.

-The 13 Best Things to Do and See in Siquijor Island #09: Do an Eco Tour of the Island’s Off the Beaten Path Spots
+Do an Eco Tour of the Island’s Off the Beaten Path Spots

 While Siquijor isn’t that big of an island, all accommodation options are located in Siquijor Town and San Juan in the North-West so if you want to fully explore it you might need to either rent a scooter or hire a rickshaw for a day.